NREL/OpenStudio-user-documentation/docs/measures/Measure-Writing-Guide.md

 ```

 ### 4.4.
 Description
 The Description should explain what the measure does in terms that general building professionals (architects, engineers, contractors, etc.) can understand.
-This description will likely be used to create energy modeling reports to convince the design team to implement the measure in the actual building design.
+This description will likely be used to create energy modeling reports to persuade the design team to implement the measure in the actual building design.
 Thus, the Description may include details about how the measure would be implemented, along with explanations of associated qualitative benefits.
 It is good practice to include citations in the measure if the description is taken from a known source or if specific benefits are listed.

 ```xml
 <description>This measure adds insulation to the roof.
 This may be accomplished by adding additional layers of foam insulation under the roof membrane.
 This may require longer fasteners.</description>